ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/Humana.md

 c. available day
 <br> reason to create this variable:
-<br> This variable represent the cummulative amount of days this patient has been taking the pill within this 6 months period.
+<br> This variable represents the cumulative amount of days this patient has been taking the pill within these 6 months.
 <br>Code:

 ```